 When you are in the Color Picker you can move the cursor off of the palette onto the image and the cursor will change to the eye dropper.
 If the eye dropper is used to sample a color on the image the hair color will change.

 How can you use this?
 Simple - sample a piece of clothing to have the hair match (more or less) the clothing.

 The top left is the original hair color and the rest are variations.

-Up to this point we have been using a Solid Color Fill layer which works quite nicely.
+Up to this point we've been using a Solid Color Fill layer which

 There are two additional modes in the Fill Layer dialogue (Gradients and Patterns) and both of them can be used to create some really unusual and interesting hair color changes.